shellRaining/hlchunk.nvim/docs/en/blank.md

 blank have four configurable items

 1. enable
+2. notify
-2. chars
+3. chars
-3. style
+4. style
-4. exclude_filetype
+5. exclude_filetype

-enable is used to control whether enable hl_blank, if set it to false, its usercmd and autocmd will not set, so it will not work
+`enable` is used to control whether enable hl_blank, if set it to false, its usercmd and autocmd will not set, so it will not work

+`notify` same as chunk mod

-chars is used to configure what char to render the blank, it is a table contains many char, like this
+`chars` is used to configure what char to render the blank, it is a table contains many char, like this

 ```lua
 chars = {